lamba92/dragalia-library/README.md

 but development is going fast.

 ## Project structure
-The library is divided into 4 group - each one has their respective artifact for any given platform - and is build using a [clean architecture](https://www.google.com/search?q=clean+architecture):
+The library is divided into 4 groups - each one has their respective artifact for any given platform - and is written using a [clean architecture](https://www.google.com/search?q=clean+architecture):
  - **core**: definitions of the entities and `DragaliaLostRepository` interface with suspending functions.
-The Js build has as well `DragaliaLostJsRepository` with promises instead.
+The JS build has as well `DragaliaLostJsRepository` with promises instead.

  - **data**: definition of gamepedia types and its `GamepediaDatasource` interface.
 Contains the implementation of the repository using the available datasource.